opentok/OpenTok-Ruby-SDK/README.md

 Use your `OpenTokSDK` object to call `deleteArchive` `deleteArchive` takes in 2 parameters and returns a true or false boolean representing the success of the delete request
 > archive_id (string) - REQUIRED
-> token (string) - Required.
+> token (string) - REQUIRED.
 This token MUST have a moderator role, and it should be generated with the same session_id used to create the archive
 > **returns**
   true: Success, the archive is deleted
   false: Archive does not exist (perhaps it was already deleted or never created), invalid token (perhaps it does not have the moderator role or it's generated with the wrong session_id)